 You suspect your flight will be not be close to full.

 If you fly a certain route frequently and that flight is usually fairly empty, then you might want to avoid the $15 fee for Southwest Early Check In.

 Your travel companion has a good boarding position

 If your travel companion has a great boarding position (either because they have purchased a Business Select fare, have A-List, or paid for EarlyBird Check-In) you might pass on EarlyBird Check-In if they are saving a seat for you.

 Southwest Early Bird Check In Is DEFINITELY WORTH IT:

 If you might forget or not be able to check-in exactly 24 hours prior to your flight.

 If you do not fall into one of the descriptions above and are unsure whether you will be able to check-in exactly 24 hours prior to your flight, I recommend purchasing EarlyBird Check-In.
 I prefer not to spend any more money than necessary but I do spring for EarlyBird Check-In when I know I will not be able to manually check in exactly 24 hour before my flight.
 For example, if I have a 6am Sunday morning flight, I usually purchase EarlyBird Check-In since I know I will not be awake at 6:00 am on Saturday morning.

-When Early Bird Check In MIGHT BE Worth It
+Southwest Early Bird Check In MIGHT BE WORTH IT

-Ultimately, it is up to you to decide whether paying $15 for Early Bird Check In is worth it for your particular situation.
-Here is a bit more information about Early Bird Check In from Southwest.com.
+Ultimately, it is up to you to decide whether paying $15 for Southwest Early Bird Check In is worth it for your particular situation.